 - Great performance

 - Large number of built-in designs

 Thanks to its wide variety of features and functions, the XL-580 is perfect for embroidery and sewing too and perhaps a great investment for those of you looking to turn their hobby into a full-blown home business.
 One of the best things about it is the price – it may not be the cheapest model on the market, but it is most certainly worth the money.
 If not for those issues with the tension system, it would have been close to perfect.

-- The new Endless Hoop 6.75" x 4" allows you to create border designs on tablecloths, fashions and draperies
+- The new Endless Hoop 6.75 x 4" allows you to create border designs on tablecloths

-- Embroidery & Sewing machine with 250 built-in embroidery designs and 215 built-in sewing stitches
+- Portable Embroidery & Sewing machine with 250 built-in embroidery designs and 215 built-in sewing stitches

 Last update on 2017-10-16 / Affiliate links / Images from Amazon Product Advertising API